Published 13 Sep 2021

-A fire marshal inspection is the assessment done by fire marshals to check potential fire risks and other safety hazards in establishments.
+A fire marshal inspection is the assessment done by fire marshals to check potential fire risks and other safety hazards that can be found in establishments.
 Fire marshal inspections help organizations detect and correct fire hazards and stay compliant with the applicable local fire codes.
 Unmitigated fire hazards and non-compliance with fire codes put people’s lives and property at risk and can lead to business suspensions or shutdowns.
+Providing fire marshals a checklist that contains necessary information of your building or facility helps expedite the process and also ensures that all areas are inspected.
+This includes all rooms, exits, exit signs, locking devices, fire escapes, corridors, stairwells, etc. Another factor a fire marshall will inspect is the water supply of the place and determine if it’s adequate.

 Apart from helping organizations prevent and mitigate fire incidents, fire marshals inform fire departments of their findings so that responders would know what to do.